smorin/py-launch-blueprint/README.md

 5. **Version Validation**:
    - Extracts the version from the Git tag (e.g., `v1.0.0` → `1.0.0`).
    - Compares it with the package version generated by `setuptools_scm`.
-   - Fails if there’s a mismatch.
+   - Fails if there's a mismatch.
 6. **Output**:
    - If successful, the built distributions are available in the `dist/` directory.